 Students registered for classes are considered to be in attendance.
-Students discontinuing attendance without filing the official drop/withdrawal form in the Enrollment Services Office may receive a failing grade and be responsible for full cost of classes.
+Students discontinuing attendance without filing the official drop/withdrawal form in the Enrollment Services office may receive a failing grade and be responsible for full cost of classes.
 Recipients of Title IV financial aid funds are subject to the federal regulations for withdrawals from classes for a term.

 Students wishing to drop (which does not appear on the academic transcript) a course or courses must initiate the withdrawal procedure during the first week of each term, except for classes less than ten weeks in length.
-Complete and file the appropriate form in the Enrollment Services Office
+These dates are pro-rated and reflected in the class schedule.)
+Complete and file the appropriate form in the Enrollment Services office.